department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/colmery-act-2019/design/content/spp-accordion-va-programs.md

 #### If VA Programs Exist

-{ In the VA Programs accordion, if one or more VA programs have been reported for a school, display the reported programs: }
+{ In the VA Programs accordion, if one or more VA programs have been reported for a school, display the reported programs in a single column. }

 { Green checkmark icon } [Yellow Ribbon]()
 { Green checkmark icon } [Principles of Excellence]()